evaristoc/freecodecamp_portfolio/index.md

 - Several analyses evaluating [**curricular performance of FreeCodeCamp users**](https://medium.freecodecamp.com/algorithms-the-good-the-bad-and-the-ugly-e63db0a9cfb3); this analyses have been relevant for the organization of the new FreeCodeCamp curriculum; an example can be found [here](https://github.com/freeCodeCamp/CurriculumExpansion/issues/89#issuecomment-269218703)
 - Facebook: cross-sectional evaluation of the **status of the City Groups** (Facebook is by default the rendezvous of the FreeCodeCamp external groups, or City Groups)
 - **New Developer Surveys**, [2016 Edition](https://github.com/freeCodeCamp/2016-new-coder-survey) and 2017 Edition (in progress): coordinating the participants from the Data Science Room, providing feedback for their work at that room or [Kaggle](https://www.kaggle.com/freecodecamp/2016-new-coder-survey-), and suggesting or elaborating some charts
+- **Organised analytical projects in the FreeCodeCamp's Data Science Room**, some of the results can be found summarised in [this article](https://medium.freecodecamp.com/one-year-experience-in-the-free-code-camp-data-science-room-c97eb905af1f)
+- Semi-automated procedure for **summarising posts in the FreeCodeCamp's Data Science Room** (currently on-hold); see [this post](https://gitter.im/FreeCodeCamp/DataScience?at=571357f5548df1be102da00b) for an example

 ### Main topics of interests?